-Iran's activities and influence in Iraq affects the U.S. effort to stabilize Iraq and also colors the U.S. perception of Iran's nuclear and regional ambitions.
-With the conventional military and weapons of mass destruction (WMD) threat from Saddam Hussein removed, the thrust of Iran's strategy in Iraq has been to acquire "strategic depth" in Iraq by perpetuating domination of Iraq's government by pro-Iranian Shiite Islamists.
-Doing so gives Iran leverage in the event of a broader confrontation with the United States.
-At the same time, Iran's aid to Iraqi Shiite militias worsened the Sunni-Shiite violence, now reduced by the U.S. "troop surge" in 2007, and accelerated competition among Shiite factions in southern Iraq, which erupted in major violence in Basra and Baghdad in late March 2008.
+Iran's activities and influence in Iraq affect the U.S. effort to stabilize Iraq and heighten U.S. concerns about Iran's nuclear program and regional ambitions.
+With the conventional military and weapons of mass destruction (WMD) threat from Saddam Hussein removed, Iran's strategy in Iraq has been to perpetuate domination of Iraq's government by pro-Iranian Shiite Islamists, while also aiding Shiite militias that are willing to combat U.S. forces.
+Because of their ability to cause U.S. casualties, these militias give Iran leverage in the event of a broader confrontation with the United States.
+However, Iran has increasingly faced a dilemma in Iraq as its protege Shiite leaders have increasingly fought each other, as happened in Basra and Baghdad in March-May 2008.

-During 2003-2005, Iran's leaders supported the decision by Iraqi Shiite Islamist factions in Iraq to work with the U.S.-led election process, because the number of Shiites in Iraq (about 60% of the population) virtually ensured Shiite dominance of an elected government.
-To this extent, Iran's goals in Iraq did not conflict with U.S. policy, which was to set up a democratic process.
-A Shiite Islamist bloc ("United Iraqi Alliance"), encompassing the Islamic Supreme Council of Iraq (ISCI), the most pro-Iranian of the groups, the Da'wa (Islamic Call) party, and the faction of the 32 year old Moqtada Al Sadr - won 128 of the 275 seats in the December 15, 2005, election for a full term parliament.
+During 2003-2005, Iran's leaders supported the decision by Iraqi Shiite Islamist factions in Iraq to work with a U.S.-led election process, because the number of Shiites in Iraq (about 60% of the population) virtually ensured Shiite dominance of an elected government.
+To this extent, Iran's goals coincided with U.S. policy, which was to establish democracy in Iraq.
+A Shiite Islamist bloc ("United Iraqi Alliance"), encompassing the Islamic Supreme Council of Iraq (ISCI), the most pro-Iranian of the groups, the Da'wa (Islamic Call) party, and the faction of the 33-year-old Moqtada Al Sadr - won 128 of the 275 seats in the December 15, 2005, election for a full term parliament.
 Most ISCI leaders spent their years of exile in Iran.
 Prime Minister Nuri al-Maliki is from the Da'wa Party, although he spent most of his exile in Syria.
 The Sadr faction's ties to Iran were initially less extensive because his family remained in Iraq during Saddam's rule.
-Still, the Sadr clan has ideological ties to Iran; Moqtada's great uncle, Mohammad Baqr Al Sadr, was a political ally of Iran's Ayatollah Ruhollah Khomeini and was hung by Saddam Hussein in 1980.
-Iran later came to see Sadr's faction - which has 30 seats in parliament, a large and dedicated following, particularly among lower-class Iraqi Shiites - as a growing force in Iraq.
-He built a "Mahdi Army" (Jaysh al-Mahdi, or JAM) after Saddam's fall, which might now number about 60,000 fighters and which could be used by Iran to retaliate against the United States in the event of a U.S.-Iran confrontation.
+Still, the Sadr clan has ideological ties to Iran; Moqtada's relative,

+Mohammad Baqr Al Sadr, was founder of the Da'wa Party, a political ally of Iran's Ayatollah Ruhollah Khomeini, and was hung by Saddam Hussein in 1980.
+Iran later came to see political value in Sadr's faction - which has 29 seats in parliament and a large and dedicated following, particularly among lower-class Iraqi Shiites.
+He built a "Mahdi Army" (Jaysh al-Mahdi, or JAM) after Saddam's fall, which grew to about 60,000 fighters.
 U.S. military operations put down JAM uprisings in April 2004 and August 2004 in "Sadr City" (Sadr stronghold in east Baghdad), Najaf, and other Shiite cities.
-In each case, fighting was ended with compromises under which JAM forces stopped fighting in exchange for amnesty for Sadr.
+In those cases, fighting was ended with compromises under which JAM forces stopped fighting in exchange for amnesty for Sadr.
+Seeing the JAM as useful against the United States in the event of a U.S.-Iran confrontation, in 2005, Iran began supplying arms to the JAM through the "Qods (Jerusalem) Force" of the Revolutionary Guard, the main Iranian military force.
+The Qods Force is the unit of the Guard that assists Iranian protege forces abroad.